 The portfolio managers anticipate that the use of leverage (from borrowings) may result in higher income to Common Shareholders over time.
 In the future, the portfolio managers, in their sole discretion, may leverage solely through the issuance of preferred shares, solely through borrowings or through both the issuance of preferred shares and through borrowings if they determine such leverage is in the best interest of Common Shareholders.
 Use of financial leverage creates an opportunity for increased income but, at the same time, creates special risks.
+Leverage may cause the Fund's share price to be more volatile than if it had not been leveraged, as certain types of leverage may exaggerate the effect of any increase or decrease in the value of the Fund's portfolio securities.
 There can be no assurance that a leveraging strategy will be successful.